daddyawesome/jbooks/Readme.md

-#My Jupyter book
+# My Jupyter book

-This is my Python Shinobi project.
+##This is my Python Shinobi project.

+What is this project?

-What is is that project it is my way of teaching kids to code
+It is my way of teaching kids to code in python.

+As I go teach my daughter python I will be compiling What I taught her.